 For many individuals, visiting historical sites is one of the most important caravan park activities.
 After all, holidays don’t necessarily revolve around relaxation; for some, it’s all about experiencing the culture and history of the space.

 While the west of Wales is renowned for its beautiful beaches, there’s a lot more to the region than that.
 In fact, the counties of Ceredigion and Gwynedd are home to some key historical sites.
-Not only are these counties sites of historical significance, but they’re also home to Allens Caravans holiday and hire parks.
+Not only are these counties sites of historical significance, but they’re also home to two Allens Caravans holiday and hire parks.
 As a result, holiday homeowners and hire park visitors alike are given access to some of the most significant historical sites in the country.

 Aber Bay is within walking distance of Aberystwyth, and Sunbeach is a short drive from the nearby town, Barmouth.
 Not only are they on the doorstep of seaside towns, but they’re also a stone’s throw away from some of the most iconic historical sites that Wales has to offer.